WICG/focus-visible/docs/blog.md

 ## The Focus Ring
 Authors might realise that the focus ring is important to keyboard users, but overall it gets a lot less love than it probably should: The web famously has no shortage of `outline: none;` styles.
 However, if we ask the question of why the focus ring causes so much frustration, it sheds light on some interesting and subtle things that we might apply more broadly too.

 The "average" web user is heavily reliant on "random access" style interaction using a mouse or touch screen.
 However, _all_ users can benefit from seeing where focus is when they're about to type into an input field.
-To lllustrate, picture using a login form in your mobile web browser.
+To illustrate, picture using a login form in your mobile web browser.
 Here, the focus ring provides an indication of where your keystrokes are going to end up - critical information if you're about to type your password!

 Then, of course, there are users who use the keyboard heavily or exclusively.
 This may be:
 * A user with a disability precluding the fine motor control necessary to control a mouse;